tasket/wyng-backup/README.md

  - Data deduplication

- - Marking and processing backup sessions with tags
+ - Marking and selecting snapshots with user-defined tags

 Data verification currently relies on hash tables being safely stored on the source admin system or encrypted volume.
-Integrated encryption and key-based verification are not yet implemented (see notes below for encryption methods).
+Integrated encryption and key-based verification are not yet implemented (see notes below for ways to add encryption).

 Wyng is released under a GPL license and comes with no warranties expressed or implied.